YEAR ONE TOY TOPIC

 ONCE UPON A TIME IN YEAR ONE.........

 The children investigated a crime involving porridge bowls and a broken chair!
-They have been writing instructions to catch a porridge thief, describing the scene of the crime.
+They wrote instructions to catch a porridge thief, describing the scene of the crime.

-In science they have been investigating the best material needed by Daddy Bear to create a new waterproof and strong bowl for Baby Bear which needs to be waterproof and strong.
-So far they have tried paper cupcake holders, clay, and plastic cups and will record their findings.
+In science they investigated the best material needed by Daddy Bear to create a new waterproof and strong bowl for Baby Bear.
+They tried using paper cupcake holders, clay, and plastic cups and recorded their findings.

 YEAR ONE BUTTERFLIES

-The Year 1 Children have been making beautiful butterflies in their D&T lessons to decorate their classrooms and the school grounds with!
+Year One Children made beautiful butterflies in their D&T lessons to decorate their classrooms and the school grounds with!

 BISCUIT SCIENCE INVESTIGATION